TheoMrc/zebrafish-3d-reconstruction/README.md

 For an example video: https://github.com/TheoMrc/zebrafish-3d-reconstruction/blob/main/Example.mp4

 ## Code authors
 The main authors of the code are Guillaume Ravel, PhD (At the time PhD student in Mathematics and IT at INRIA (Bordeaux, France) and Rare diseases, genetics and metabolism (MRGM, INSERM U1211, Bordeaux, France) and Michel Bergmann, PhD (Senior researcher at INRIA, Bordeaux, France).
-Théo Mercé, PhD (Post-doctorate student in Biochemistry at Rare diseases, genetics and metabolism (MRGM, INSERM U1211, Bordeaux, France) cleaned the files, prepared the repository and optimized some of the scripts from the project.
+Théo Mercé, PhD (Post-doctorate student in Biochemistry at Rare diseases, genetics and metabolism (MRGM, INSERM U1211, Bordeaux, France) cleaned the files, prepared the repository and optimized some of the scripts from the project for publication.

 ## Table of Contents
 1. [Main Files](#main-files)